-Herston Quarter Public Art Plan
+Herston Quarter Public Art Program

 Client: Australian unity and Hutchinson Builder

-Cultural Capital was engaged to produce a Public Art Plan for Herston Quarter, a mixed use precinct at the heart of one of Brisbane’s largest health precincts.
+Cultural Capital was engaged to produce a Public Art Program for Herston Quarter, a mixed use precinct at the heart of one of Brisbane’s largest health precincts.
 Throughout the process Cultural Capital consulted with heritage consultants Urbis, architects Hassell and wayfinding consultancy Dot Dash to ensure consistency across the strategies.

 Cultural Capital’s strategy responded to the site’s past, present and future uses by creating opportunities for arts and health experiences to improve community and individual health and wellbeing.